Ludza: Polish-Lithuanian Commonwealth

-After the dissolution of the Livonian Order in 1561, Ludza was incorporated to the Polish–Lithuanian Commonwealth and became part of Wenden Voivodeship.
-In January 1626, during the Polish-Swedish War, Ludza was captured without a battle by Sweden due to defeat of the forces of Polish-Lithuanian marshal Jan Stanisław Sapieha.
+After the dissolution of the Livonian Order in 1561, Ludza was incorporated into the Polish–Lithuanian Commonwealth and became a part of Wenden Voivodeship.
+In January 1626, during the Polish-Swedish War, Ludza was captured without a battle by Sweden due to the defeat of the forces of Polish-Lithuanian marshal Jan Stanisław Sapieha.
 Later it was recaptured by Polish forces.

 In 1678, Commonwealth's Sejm appointed a special commission in Grodno that had to build Catholic churches in Latgale.
-Year later, a commission visited Ludza and in 1687, building of the church was completed.
-In 1736, church was destroyed by fire.
+A year later, the commission visited Ludza and in 1687, building of the church was completed.
+In 1736, the church was destroyed by fire.

 Russian Empire

-After the first partition of Poland in 1772 was taken over by the Russian Empire and added to Vitebsk Governorate.
+After the first partition of Poland in 1772, Ludza was taken over by the Russian Empire and added to Vitebsk Governorate.
 Ludza received town rights in 1777 from Catherine II of Russia.
-During the first part of the 19th century, most of the population of Ludza were Jews (67% in 1815) and there were 7 synagogues in town.
+During the first part of the 19th century, most of the population of Ludza were Jews (67% in 1815) and there were 7 synagogues in the town.

 Latvia

 After signing of the Latvian–Soviet Peace Treaty in 1920, Ludzas apriņķis and Ludza as its administrative centre was incorporated into the Republic of Latvia.

 During World War II, Ludza was under German occupation from 4 July 1941 until 23 July 1944.
 It was administered as a part of the Generalbezirk Lettland of Reichskommissariat Ostland.
 The Jewish population was restricted to a ghetto.
 From July 1941 until the spring of 1942, hundreds of Jews were murdered in mass executions perpetrated by Einsatzgruppen.

-After Latvia regained its independence in 1991, Ludza became the administrative centre of Ludza District.
+After Latvia regained its independence in 1991, Ludza became the administrative centre of Ludza district.
 On July 1, 2009, due to the introduction of the new administrative division in Latvia it became the centre of Ludza Municipality.